Separation Anxiety

 Updated:

-Separation anxiety is an issue that many dogs face, and this post tracks how I am dealing with it, as I attempt to remove the anxiety and replace it with calmness.
+Separation anxiety is an issue that many dogs face, and this post tracks how Burtman is training me to deal with it, as we attempt to remove the anxiety and replace it with calm.
 If your dog doesn't respond to this method, talk to your vet.
 Medication is not the answer, but they may have some alternative suggestions that could help.

 One of the problems that van-life can present to dog people is that you can't very well leave your best pal in the van, on his own, for any period of time, without something bad happening.
 It might be the danger of excessive temperatures, or of someone hearing the noise of what appears to be a dog in distress - possibly leading to broken glass or worse.

-If you're in this situation, as I often am, you might fin yourself figuratively, if not literally, tied to your dog, all day long.
-And while this might seem fine, during your van time, when you are out together, exploring the world, new towns, and so on, it can lead to a serious case of separation anxiety that might only manifest much later, when you are back home, and want to do things that don't include your furry buddy.
+If you're in this situation, as Burtman often is, you might find yourself figuratively, if not literally, tied to your dog for the whole day.
+And while this might seem fine, while you are out together, exploring the world, it can lead to a serious case of separation anxiety that might only manifest much later, when you are back home, and want to do things that don't include your furry buddy.

-Personally, this has become an issue here, at the Burt-Cave, only recently, as I have found myself unable to attend my local Shaolin school, due to the exceptional level of trauma that my not being home appears to cause.
-Now, dogs can be sneaky, and it's not uncommon for them to play tricks on you, claiming to be upset, only for as long as they think you can hear them, and then settling down quite happily.
-But they are also very sensitive creatures, and your suddenly not being home, after a long period together, can be genuinely traumatic for them.
+As has been the case here, at the Burt-Cave, when I discovered that my need to be at Burtman's side 100% of the time wasn't that healthy, and Burtman couldn't even go out to fetch groceries without triggering an exceptional level of trauma for me.
+Now, us dogs can be sneaky, and it's not uncommon for us to play tricks on you, even going as far as feigning extreme discomfort - but only for as long as we think you can hear us, and then settling down quite happily.
+But we are also very sensitive creatures, and your suddenly not being home, especially after a long period together, can be genuinely traumatic for us.

 Emotional trauma is bad news for anyone.
-Dogs are no exception.
-Leaving the lad home for a long period, when he hasn't been more than a room away for a long time, can cause intense stress and panic, which can lead to eating disorders that can become serious.
-The stress they experience can also cause stomach problems and other behavioral issues.
+Us dogs are no exception.
+Leaving me at home for a long period, when we've been physically close for a long time, can cause intense stress and panic, the likes of which can lead to eating disorders that can become serious.
+The stress we experience can also cause stomach problems and make us behave badly.
 Add to that the fact that prolonged stress is known to cause cancer and brain problems, and you have an issue you really can't afford to ignore.

 So what to do?

-That's what I've been asking, and my research has backed up my common sense.
+That's what Burtman's been asking, and his research has backed up his excellent common sense (he's the best).
 The answer is actually simple, but it needs to be taken in steps.
+So...

 Day 1